 Pass out the Viewer Guide questions.
 (See the Appendix pages for Lesson 1.)
-Read the questions with your student(s).
-Tell your student(s) to watch for answers as they watch the video.
+Read the questions with your students.
+Tell them to watch for answers as they watch the video.

-You may need to pause the video from time to time to allow your student(s) to write the answers.
-Collect the paper at the end of the video.
+You may need to pause the video from time to time to allow your students to write their answers.
+Collect their papers at the end of the video.